dgellerup/FastTools/README.md

                 "conda install seaborn" will install pandas, matplotlib, and seaborn for you.
                 "conda install biopython" should fulfill FastTools' requirements.

         c.
-If adding to an existing environment, activate your environment the use command:
+If adding to an existing environment, activate your environment then use command:
             conda env update -f=environment_<your_os>.yml

     * Using pip and venv: